Reach-Above/reach-above.github.io/TrailHub.md

   <h4>Hi everyone!
 This is all very much a work in progress!</h4>
   <p>Why?
 Well, what started out as a mapping favour for a friend and a tiny acorn of an idea is now front and center as you walk into Trail Hub.</p>
   <p>I have lots of ideas for maps and will share them through the Trail Hub Boutique</p>
   <p>And if you like, we can work together to create your own custom map using your STRAVA data to tell your story.
-This isn't just a transaction between you and I -This is you by the numbers.</p>
+This isn't just a transaction -this is you- by the numbers.
+It's kudos to yourself for the rides, runs and sweat achievements and a huge one for me to map out your story.</p>
 </div>

 <!-- Photo Grid -->